How to Transition From an Unregistered to a Registered NDIS Provider

 What Is an NDIS-Approved Auditor?

-NDIS-approved auditors are organisations accredited by the JAS-ANZ (Joint Accreditation System of Australia and New Zealand) to conduct audits against the NDIS Practice Standards.
+NDIS-approved auditors are organisations accredited by JAS-ANZ (Joint Accreditation System of Australia and New Zealand) to conduct audits against the NDIS Practice Standards.
 The NDIS Quality and Safeguards Commission maintains a list of approved auditors on their website.
+You must use an auditor from this approved list.
+Audits conducted by non-approved auditors will not be accepted for registration.

 Types of Audits

-Verification Audit A lighter-touch audit for lower-risk registration groups.
+Verification Audit.
+A lighter-touch audit for lower-risk registration groups.
 Involves desktop review of policies and documentation, with limited or no site visits.

-Certification Audit A comprehensive audit for higher-risk registration groups, including SIL providers.
+Certification Audit.
+A comprehensive audit for higher-risk registration groups, including SIL providers.
 Involves document review, site visits, staff interviews, and participant interviews.
 This is a two-stage process:

 - Stage 1: Review of policies, procedures, and systems